jasonmacduffie/isles-of-maga/geography.md

 Honstrad
 --------
 Honstrad is a continent that lies between the Northfrost Ocean, Sunbound Ocean, and Atlas Ocean.
 Before the colonization of Maga, there were nine regions in Honstrad called Rich Coast, Cyrilia, Frostgard, Autumn Marsh, Avodan, Rocky Mountains, Netherwood, Grey Mountain, and Sunrise Isles.
-Each region is the homeland of nine races, respectively: Minikins, Dwarves, Noctfel, Magfel, Northwatch, Hammerkins, Rubefel, Draculs, and Iavols.
+Each region is the homeland of nine races, respectively: Minikins, Dwarves, Noctfel, Magafel, Northwatch, Hammerkins, Rubefel, Draculs, and Iavols.

 ![honstrad.png](honstrad.png)